Adham-Dev/Guess-The-Number-Py/readme.md

 1. Make sure to install python3
 2. Run ./install.sh in terminal
 3. Run guess in Terminal and enjoy the game

+to report a but contact me on:
+Discord : doma.dev
+Email : iamnotadham@gmail.com